couger-inc/research/README.md

 # Couger research paper

 ## [2020.06.16 : A Multi-Level Supervision Model: A novel approach for Thermal Image Super Resolution](https://couger.co.jp/paper/cvpr2020.pdf)
+This paper proposes a novel architecture for thermal image super-resolution.
+The proposed architecture is based on the residual blocks as the base units of the network.
+Along with this, the coordinate convolution layer and the convolutional block attention Module (CBAM) are also used in the architecture.
+Further, the multi-level supervision is implemented to supervise the output image resolution similarity with the real image at each block during training.
+To test the robustness of the proposed model, we evaluated our model on the Thermal-6 dataset [13].
+The results show that our model is efficient to achieve the state of art results on the PBVS’2020 dataset.
+Further the results on the Thermal-6 dataset show that the model has a decent generalization capacity.

 ## [2019.10.16 : Eyenet: Attention based Convolutional Encoder-Decoder Network for Eye Region Segmentation ](https://couger.co.jp/paper/facebook_ai.pdf)
+With the immersive development in the field of augmented and virtual reality, accurate and speedy eye-tracking is required.
+Facebook Research has organized a challenge, named OpenEDS Semantic Segmentation challenge for per-pixel segmentation of the key eye regions: the sclera, the iris, the pupil, and everything else (background).
+Our model, named EyeNet, includes modified residual units as the backbone, two types of attention blocks and multi-scale supervision for segmenting the aforesaid four eye regions.
+Our proposed model achieved a total score of 0.974(EDS Evaluation metric) on test data, which demonstrates superior results compared to the baseline methods

 ## [2019.05.21 : SkeletonNet: Shape Pixel to Skeleton Pixel ](https://couger.co.jp/paper/cvpr2019.pdf)
+Deep Learning for Geometric Shape Understating has organized a challenge for extracting different kinds of skeletons from the images of different objects.
+This competition is organized in association with CVPR 2019.
+In our proposed architecture, unlike the plain decoder in the traditional U net, we have designed the decoder in the format of HED architecture, wherein we have introduced 4 side layers and fused them to one dilation convolutional layer to connect the broken links of the skeleton.
+Our proposed architecture achieved the F1 score of 0.77 on test data.